Mount Diablo State Park Cyclist and Motorist Safety Report Oct 2017

 In 2016, State Senator Glazer and Assemblywoman Baker convinced CA State Parks to accept Caltrans Standard engineering recommendations to paint a double-yellow centerline and install advisory signs.
 These safety improvements have decreased the unlawful passing and speeding on the mountain.
 However, near-miss collisions continue to occur frequently at blind curves, of which there are over 300.
 Uphill bound drivers still cross the centerline to pass cyclists, thereby entering the lane of downhill-bound cars and bikes, unseen because of the blind curve.
 The next head-on collision may be imminent, and the result will be a serious injury or a fatality.

-For over one year State Parks has been presented with two additional solutions to this dangerous situation, but they will not respond: 1) Bike Turnouts allow cars to safely pass bicycles when traveling uphill, without crossing the center line; 2) providing a Verbal Motorist Safety Advisory to all drivers entering the Park informs them of the Bike Turnouts and how to pass cyclists, while ascending the long, slow, winding road with little or no shoulder.
+For over one year State Parks has been presented with two additional solutions to this dangerous situation, they have been slow to respond: 1) Bike Turnouts allow cars to safely pass bicycles when traveling uphill, without crossing the center line; 2) providing a Verbal Motorist Safety Advisory to all drivers entering the Park informs them of the Bike Turnouts and how to pass cyclists, while ascending the long, slow, winding road with little or no shoulder.

 When 100 Motorists were asked: